A product roadmap can be used to educate the market about your product vision, making product roadmaps a powerful tool for sales teams.

 It secures bigger, more longterm business

 Especially if you’re selling to enterprise, a product roadmap can be the clincher.
 Big companies, particularly those considering multi-year deals, want to know what they’re going to get.
-A lot of bigger clients are thinking:
+A lot of bigger customers are thinking:

 “If I’m going to make an investment in your product, it’s not just dollar-wise.
 I’m going to commit significant resources and man-hours.
 I’m going to get buy-in across various departments.
 I’m going to want to know what’s happening long-term to make sure I’m not making a buying decision that’s predicated on momentary impulse.”